-Logging within application development serves as a foundational element, akin to charting a course for a ship’s journey.
-It provides a structured way to record events, offering insights that are critical for both troubleshooting and understanding user interactions.
-As we navigate through the significance and practices of logging, it becomes clear that its role extends far beyond mere error tracking, touching upon aspects vital for the application’s performance and compliance.
+Logging within application development is a foundational element, akin to charting a course for a ship’s journey.
+It provides a structured way to record events, offering insights that are critical for troubleshooting and understanding user interactions.
+As we explore the significance and practices of logging, it becomes clear that its role extends far beyond mere error tracking, touching upon aspects vital for the application’s performance and compliance.

 Importance of Logging